Why It Matters

 By the Numbers

-- Sweetwater County recorded the highest rate of opioid-related deaths in the state from 2020 to 2024, followed by Fremont County
+Sweetwater County had the highest rate of opioid-related deaths from 2020 to 2024, followed by Fremont County.

 Zoom Out